mozilla-services/hoverpad/README.md

 * How to persist data in a WebExtension using the Storage Sync API.

-## How to try the addon?
+## How to try the addon in Firefox?

-### Activate the storage.sync API.

-1. Go to `about:config`
-2. Search for webextensions
-3. Change `webextensions.storage.sync.serverURL` with `https://webextensions.settings.services.mozilla.com/v1`
-4. Switch `webextensions.storage.sync.enabled` to `true`
-5. Make sure Firefox Sync is configured in your computer and the preferences checkbox is checked.
+**You will need Firefox Beta or Firefox Nightly to use this addons.**

 ### From addons.mozilla.org